History of Dedham, Massachusetts, 1800–1899: Civil War

+Support from home

+The women of the town immediately began working on producing supplies for the troops at the outbreak of war.
+In a span of 24 hours, they sewed 100 flannel shirts, of which 60 were sent to the state and 40 were reserved for Dedham soldiers.
+In the next two weeks, they made an additional 140 shirts, 140 pairs of flannel underwear, 126 towels, 132 handkerchiefs, 24 hospital shirts, 70 pincushions, 70 bags, and a handful of needlebooks.
+During the war, several Dedhamites traveled to visit the soldiers in camp, and several in service received furloughs to visit home.

+After the Second Battle of Bull Run, a messenger burst into a church on Sunday morning with news of the defeat.
+The service was halted, and churchgoers organized into work parties.
+Less than six hours later, two wagon loads of clothing, bandages, medicines, and other supplies were on their way to Boston to be loaded onto an emergency supply train.

+On May 6, 1861, the Town voted to "stand by the volunteers and to protect their families during the war."
+The Town Meeting also appropriated $10,000 for the cause.
+A number of other similar votes took place in the coming years such that the town spent a total of $136,090.81 on outfitting the troops, supporting the families, and providing bonuses for soldiers who enlisted.

 Churches

 In 1807, Nathaniel Ames discovered the Town was using the taxes he paid for the support of the church to pay the First Church's minister, and not his new Anglican church minister.
 The tax collector told him it was a bad law and refused to follow it, which prompted Ames to retort that he was as big of a tyrant as Napoleon Bonaparte.

+Between 1825 and 1880, the first five churches were built in East Dedham.

 First Church

 Votes were taken in 1805 and 1807 to expand the meetinghouse, but nothing came from either effort.

 Seeing the success the Anglican Church down the street had renting out land, First Church began renting out lots around the meetinghouse around the turn of the 19th century.